differentialprivacy/differentialprivacy/_posts/2021-07-12-exponential-mechanism-bounded-range.md

 If the noise distribution is an appropriate [Gumbel distribution](https://en.wikipedia.org/wiki/Gumbel_distribution), then report noisy max is exactly the exponential mechanism.
 (This equivalence is known as the "Gumbel max trick.")

 We can also use the Laplace distribution or the exponential distribution.
-The exponential distribution is equivalent to the _permute and flip_ algorithm [**[MS20]**](https://arxiv.org/abs/2010.12603 "Ryan McKenna, Daniel Sheldon.
+Report noisy max with the exponential distribution is equivalent to the _permute and flip_ algorithm [**[MS20]**](https://arxiv.org/abs/2010.12603 "Ryan McKenna, Daniel Sheldon.
 Permute-and-Flip: A new mechanism for differentially private selection
 .
 NeurIPS 2020.") [**[DKSSWXZ21]**](https://arxiv.org/abs/2105.07260 "Zeyu Ding, Daniel Kifer, Sayed M. Saghaian N. E., Thomas Steinke, Yuxin Wang, Yingtai Xiao, Danfeng Zhang.
 The Permute-and-Flip Mechanism is Identical to Report-Noisy-Max with Exponential Noise.
 2021.").
 However, these algorithms don't enjoy the same improved bounded range and concentrated differential privacy guarantees as the exponential mechanism.

 There are also other variants of the selection problem.
 For example, in some cases we can assume that only a few options have low loss and the rest of the options have high loss -- i.e., there is a gap between the minimum loss and the second-lowest loss (or, more generally, the \\\(k\\\)-th lowest loss).
-In this case there are algorithms that attain better accuracy than the exponential mechanism under relaxed privacy definitions [**[BKSW19]**](https://arxiv.org/abs/1905.13229 "Mark Bun, Gautam Kamath, Thomas Steinke, Zhiwei Steven Wu.
+In this case there are algorithms that attain better accuracy than the exponential mechanism under relaxed privacy definitions [**[CHS14]**](https://arxiv.org/abs/1409.2177 "Kamalika Chaudhuri, Daniel Hsu, Shuang Song.
+The Large Margin Mechanism for Differentially Private Maximization.
+NIPS 2014.") [**[BDRS18]**](https://dl.acm.org/doi/10.1145/3188745.3188946 " Mark Bun, Cynthia Dwork, Guy N. Rothblum, Thomas Steinke.
+Composable and versatile privacy via truncated CDP.
+STOC 2018.") [**[BKSW19]**](https://arxiv.org/abs/1905.13229 "Mark Bun, Gautam Kamath, Thomas Steinke, Zhiwei Steven Wu.
 Private Hypothesis Selection.
 NeurIPS 2019.").

+There are a lot of interesting aspects of private selection, including questions for further research!
+We hope to have further posts about some of these topics.

 ---